ironijunior/coding-energy-consumption/README.md

 ### Assumptions
 - created a new endpoint to register counters
-- sending any value different of `24h` to the `consumption_report` endpoint will return the report for the last week
+- sending any value different of `24h` to the `consumption_report` endpoint will return a consumption report for the last week
 - all values send on `amount` will have precision of 3 (n.xxx)

 ### Improvements